zhengchaobing/Dual-Scale-Single-Image-Dehazing-via-Neural-Augmentation/README.md

 Dual-Scale Single Image Dehazing via Neural Augmentation

-If you find any bugs, please contact Me: zhengchaobing@wust.edu.cn
+If you find any problems, please contact Me: zhengchaobing@wust.edu.cn

 You can download the data at: https://drive.google.com/drive/folders/1o-ZRv_boAqns9EGtpwTVLmUn4a8_lmRl?usp=share_link